andrewh7358/Trivia-App/README.md

 # Trivia

-This is a code demo I made of a trivia quiz using TypeScript and React.
+This is a code demo of a trivia quiz built with TypeScript and React.

-This project uses [Open Trivia Database](https://opentdb.com/)'s API.
-Open Trivia Database is a user-contributed trivia question database that provides a JSON API to to retrieve trivia questions.
+This project uses the [Open Trivia Database](https://opentdb.com/) API, a user-contributed trivia question database that provides a JSON API for retrieving questions.

-After being retrieved, trivia questions are presented in a multiple choice fashion.
-The correct option and incorrect options are shuffled to prevent bias from the source.
-After selecting an option, you will be informed of the correct answer and then promted to try another question.
+Retrieved questions are presented in a multiple-choice format.
+The correct and incorrect answers are shuffled to avoid source bias.
+After selecting an option, you are shown the correct answer and prompted to try another question.

 <img src='./demo.gif' alt='demo' height="400px"/>

 ## Future Improvements
-- Keep track of the score.
+- Track and display the player’s score.
-- Add multiple players.
+- Support multiple players.
-- Ability to choose category and difficulty of the trivia.
+- Allow users to select trivia category and difficulty.

 ## How to run